KevinTamCS/KevinTamCS/README.md

 I'm currently seeking a Software Engineering internship to expand upon my skillset in a challenging work environment, to work with talented individuals in an innovative company, and to gain exposure to the world of software engineering.

 Right now, I'm working on [Eventure](https://eventure.kevintamcs.com), an online platform dedicated to helping users discover and host virtual events.
-Feel free to take a look at it, or check out my other projects below!
+Feel free to take a look at it and my other projects below!